Elementary child is curious about the world

 When the child enters the second period of development around the age of six they will join our elementary program.
 Elementary child is curious about the world outside of their immediate environment.
 To feed this curiosity we offer to students a Montessori curriculum that consists of two essential parts.

-The first part of the elementary curriculum is reffered to as cosmic education, and it encompasses in-class presentations on subjects starting with beginnings of our universe, through coming of life, and present-day scientific discoveries.
-The great stories give the child the big picture and all subjects are studied as part of a whole relating to one another.
-Gratitude to all those who have come before us is a spirit that guides our learning.
+The first part of the elementary curriculum is referred to as cosmic education, and it encompasses in-class presentations on subjects starting with beginnings of our universe, through coming of life, and present-day scientific discoveries.
+The great stories give the child the big picture of each major subject and all subjects are studied as part of a whole relating to one another.
+Key lessons help the students with acquiring skills and tools needed to study various parts of the curriculum and conduct interest-driven research.
+Gratitude to those who have come before us is a spirit that guides our learning.

 The in-class curriculum includes, but is not limited to: